cloud-bulldozer/benchmark-operator/docs/pgbench.md

           # pin_node is an optional kubernetes hostname to which the pgbench pod will be pinned
           pin_node:
 ```

+The `num_databases_pattern` feature allows you to ramp up the size of the test against the list of databases.

+The default of `all` will simply set a single list value equal to the total number of entries in the `databases` list, and so it will perform one outer-loop run against all listed databases simulaneously.

+The `add1` and `add2` values will create lists of total number of databases under test.
+For `add1`, the outer loop will test against 1 database, then 2 databases, then 3, then 4, and so on.
+For `add2` it will do the same with only even numbers, testing 2 databases, then 4, then 6, and so on.

+The `log2` value will increment through a set of values on a log2 scale up to the total number of databases in the list, thus testing 1 database, then 2, then 4, then 8, and so on.

+Note that the `add2` and `log2` values may not end up testing 100% of the databases listed, since `add2` will always end on an even number and `log2` will always end on the highest integer on the log2 curve up to the total number of databases (i.e., if you provide 100 databases in the list, the last `log2` test will be against 64 databases since the next log2 value would be 128)

 Once done creating/editing the resource file, you can run it by: